ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms after 4pm.
-Partly sunny.
+Mostly cloudy.
 High near 89, with temperatures falling to around 85
          in the afternoon.
-South southwest wind 10 to 15 mph, with gusts as high as 25 mph.
+South southwest wind 9 to 15 mph, with gusts as high as 25 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">